mvcds/my-library/carreer/development/programming/web/CSS/CSS Module.md

-A CSS Module is a [[CSS]] file in which all class names and animation names are scoped locally by default
+A CSS Module is a [[Cascading Style Sheet|CSS]] file in which all class names and animation names are scoped locally by default

 CSS Modules compile to [[Interoperable CSS]], thought they are written in normal CSS